qckanemoto/wordpress-qck-theme/README.md

-# wordpress-qck-theme
+# wordpress-tch-theme

-A simple and customizable theme for WordPress which is a sister project of [jekyll-qck-theme](https://github.com/qckanemoto/jekyll-qck-theme).
+A simple and customizable theme for WordPress which is a sister project of [jekyll-tch-theme](https://github.com/qckanemoto/jekyll-tch-theme).

 ## Screen shot